 365 Days of Living "The Road Not Taken"

 I remember memorizing Robert Frosts' "The Road Not Taken" in the sixth grade.
 It was my turn to recite the poem in front of the classroom, so naturally, my eyes immediately became glued to the back of the room as I avoided all of the younger faces staring back at me.
 I remember my anxiety going through the roof as I had quickly forgotten the poem halfway through.
 My eyes immediately met my teachers as if to say "oh my god please save me".
 She would, providing me with a few more words from somewhere in the middle of the poem (thank you Mrs. Hurley).
 I never tried to understand the poem because frankly school was not something that I had learned to love.
-Probably because of the bullying I had endured as well as my incapability of comprehending most subjects.
-But thank goodness for Robert Frost because for some reason, his poem never left my brain after that day of forgetfulness.
+Probably because of the bullying I had endured my entire childhood.
+But thank goodness for Robert Frost because for some reason, his poem never left my brain after that day.